hatfieldlibrary/marc_data_migration/README.md

 `replace_and_add` (default) will add new fields to the record.
 The `replace_only` strategy simply updates existing fields.

-The record locations used for the OCLC number are:
+The record locations used for the OCLC number in order of precedence are:

 * 035 with OCoLC label
 * 001 value with an OCLC prefix